lailabougria/workshops/designing-complex-business-processes-with-messaging/README.md

 - What orchestration and choreography are, but more importantly, when and why to use each pattern
 - How to deal with actions that occur at different points in time
 - How to deal with out-of-order events seamlessly
-- How to test complex, long-running processes and troubleshoot issues where it matters most: in production!
+- How to test complex, long-running processes

-To get the most out of this workshop, basic messaging knowledge is expected due to the limited time available.
-This includes understanding message brokers (like Azure Service Bus, RabbitMQ, or other broker technologies) and messaging patterns like Request-Reply and Publish-Subscribe.
+- How to leverage observability to troubleshoot issues where it matters most: in production!

-Throughout this workshop, we'll dive into different design exercises in small groups, where you'll mostly need pen and paper.
-Code examples and exercises will be provided as additional material to showcase the use cases discussed during the workshop.
+Throughout this workshop, we'll dive into design exercises in small groups that need just your imagination and something to write with.
+Later, we'll switch gears and get our hands on some coding exercises to bring those ideas to life using C#.

 Join me and unlock the secrets of messaging's real-world superpowers!